Doctor Julius No

 - Man in White: When it's not gray.

-- Man of Wealth and Taste: Nehru suit, respectable decoration and bar.
+- Man of Wealth and Taste: Wears a Nehru suit, and his lair has respectable decoration and bar.

 - Morally Ambiguous Doctorate: He's very evil and, as seen above, a mad scientist to boot.